Taliban accord hopeful moment but road ahead not easy: Pentagon chief

 “If the Taliban uphold the agreement, the United States will begin a conditions-based, and I repeat conditions based, reduction in forces,” Esper said.

-He added if the Taliban did live up to commitments, the United States would not hesitate to nullify the agreement.
+He added if the Taliban did not live up to commitments, the United States would not hesitate to nullify the agreement.

 Esper said the United States and international partners would continue to provide the Afghan security forces with the necessary support.